 - Heart Valve Replacement Surgery in India

 The aorta is the largest artery that stems from the heart and branches into smaller arteries to distribute oxygenated blood to all parts of the body.
-It can be divided into the ascending aorta (part that rises from the heart), aortic arch (part that bends over the heart), descending thoracic aorta (part that moves down the chest region) and abdominal aorta (part that begins at the diaphragm).
+It can be divided into the ascending aorta (the part that rises from the heart), aortic arch (the part that bends over the heart), descending thoracic aorta (the part that moves down the chest region) and abdominal aorta (the part that begins at the diaphragm).

 Procedure for Bental Surgery